-- If you ask us to make a payment on a future date, we'll make the payment on that date, unless it is a non-Business Day, in which case we'll make the payment on the next Business Day. - If you want to make regular payments by Direct Debit or standing order you must set them up in advance. - Although most payments will reach their destinations within the times in the table above, on some occasions it may take longer to allow us to complete our checks. - 10.12 If a payment you make to an account in the EEA doesn't arrive when it should have (normally the Business Day after we send the payment from your account), you can ask us to contact the receiving bank and to ask them to treat the payment as if it had been made on time. - 10.13 If you want to make a payment in a currency other than sterling, we'll first convert the amount to be paid into the currency you tell us.
-The rate we use will be: - (a). the standard rate of exchange (if you ask us the exchange rate before we make the payment, the rate we actually use may be different if the exchange rate has changed); or - (b). a fixed exchange rate we agree with you.
-If we agree a fixed exchange rate, you must make sure there is available money in your account 48 hours before the payment is due to be made. - 10.14 If you decide to cancel your international payment during the 48 hours before the payment is due to be made, please tell us as soon as possible.
+- If you ask us to make a payment on a future date, we'll make the payment on that date, unless it is a non-Business Day, in which case we'll make the payment on the next Business Day. - If you want to make regular payments by Direct Debit or standing order, you must set them up in advance. - Although most payments will reach their destinations within the times in the table above, sometimes it may take us longer to complete our checks. - 10.17 It may be that a payment you make to an account in the UK or a payment in euros via a payment scheme that operates across the UK and the EEA (for example, SEPA) doesn't arrive when it should have (normally the Business Day after we send the payment from your account).
+If so, you can ask us to contact the receiving bank and tell them to treat the payment as if it had been made on time. - 10.18 If you want to make a payment in a currency other than sterling, we'll first convert the amount to be paid into the currency you tell us.
+The rate we use will be:

+- (a) the standard rate of exchange (if you ask us the exchange rate before we make the payment, the rate we actually use may be different if the exchange rate has changed); or - (b) a fixed exchange rate we agree with you.
+If we agree a fixed exchange rate, you must make sure there is available money in your account 48 hours before the payment is due to be made. - 10.19 If you decide to cancel your international payment during the 48 hours before the payment is due to be made, please tell us as soon as possible.
 If we have agreed a rate of exchange to sell the currency to you, we'll reverse the transaction using our rate of exchange at the time of cancellation.
-If the exchange rate is different, reversing the transaction may result in us paying more into, or taking more from, your account. - - There are some types of payment we don't make in other currencies.
-Ask us if you want to know which currencies we can make payments in. - You will not be able to pay the charges for the recipient for any payment within the EEA.
+If the exchange rate is different, reversing the transaction may result in us paying more into, or taking more from, your account.

+- There are some types of payment we don't make in other currencies.
+Ask us if you want to know which currencies we can make payments in. - You will not be able to pay the charges for the recipient for any payment within the UK.